 Republican Daniel Cameron wins Kentucky attorney general

 LOUISVILLE, Ky.
-(AP) — Republican Daniel Cameron has been elected Kentucky attorney general, becoming the first African American in state history to win the office.
+(AP) — Republican Daniel Cameron made history in a resounding win in the race for Kentucky attorney general, becoming the first African American in state history to win the office.

 Cameron, who enjoyed backing from Senate Majority Leader Mitch McConnell and President Donald Trump, will be the first Republican in 70 years to be the state's top prosecutor when he takes office.